-- 5.2.1 Initial Inspection prior to initial use, all new, altered, or modified hoists shall be inspected by a designated person to ensure compliance with the applicable provisions of this manual. - 5.2.2 Inspection Classification the inspection procedure for hoists in regular service is divided into three general classifications based upon the intervals at which inspection should be performed.
+- 5.2.1 Initial Inspection prior to initial use, all new, altered, or modified hoists shall be inspected by a designated person to ensure compliance with the applicable provisions of this manual. - 5.2.2 Inspection Classification the inspection procedure for hoists in regular service is divided into two general classifications based upon the intervals at which inspection should be performed.
 The intervals in turn are dependent upon the nature of the critical components of the hoist and the degree of their exposure to wear, deterioration, or malfunction.
-The three general classifications are herein designated as PREOPERATION, FREQUENT and PERIODIC, with respective intervals between inspections as defined below. - 5.2.3 PREOPERATION Inspection visual inspection with records not required, performed before the first use of each shift. - 5.2.4 FREQUENT Inspection visual examinations with records not required, by the operator or other designated personnel with intervals per the following criteria: - Normal service monthly - Heavy service weekly to monthly - Severe service daily to weekly - Special or infrequent service as recommended by a qualified person before and after each occurrence. - 5.2.5 PERIODIC Inspection visual inspection with records of external conditions to provide the basis for a continuing evaluation.
-An external coded mark on the hoist is an acceptable identification in lieu of records.
-This inspection is to be performed by a designated person with intervals per the following criteria: - Normal service yearly

-- Heavy service semiannually

-- Severe service quarterly

-- Special or infrequent service as recommended by a qualified person before the first such occurrence and as directed by the qualified person for any subsequent occurrences.
+The two general classifications are herein designated as FREQUENT and PERIODIC, with respective intervals between inspections as defined below. - 5.2.3 FREQUENT Inspection visual examinations by the operator or other designated personnel with intervals per the following criteria: - Normal service monthly - Heavy service weekly to monthly - Severe service daily to weekly - Special or infrequent service as recommended by a qualified person before and after each occurrence. - 5.2.4 PERIODIC Inspection visual inspection by a designated person with intervals per the following criteria: - Normal service yearly - Heavy service semiannually - Severe service quarterly - Special or infrequent service as recommended by a qualified person before the first such occurrence and as directed by the qualified person for any subsequent occurrences.